Jsparrow/jsparrow.github.io/docs/README.md

 ## Latest Release Notes

-We released a new rule and one new marker!
+jSparrow goes open source!
-Check out the release notes for [jSparrow 4.19.0](/eclipse/release-notes.html#_4-19-0).
+Check out the release notes for [jSparrow 4.20.0](/eclipse/release-notes.html#_4-20-0).

-jSparrow is in active development and there are new rules released regularly!
-Stay tuned!
+At jSparrow, we are dedicated to improving and maintaining high code quality.
+We welcome contributions from the community that help us achieve this goal.

 <img src="/jsparrow-comic-pointing-at-a-graph.PNG" width="200" alt="a drawn cute bird pointing at a graph that shows positive results">